GrottoPress/pond/README.md

   pond.drain
   ```

-  Note that, while you can add fibers to a pond that was created in a another fiber, draining has to be done in the same fiber the pond was created in.
+  Note that, while you can fill a pond that was created in a another fiber, draining has to be done in the same fiber the pond was created in.
 This is to prevent potential deadlocks.

   ```crystal
   require "pond"